 Review progress on a regular basis

 If you have put a clear process in place, the review period is a chance to see what aspects of your HubSpot setup could be made better.
-By reviewing on a regular basis you can get fresh insight on what needs to be done or changed, as well as see how your individual activities come together as part of the wider HubSpot build.
+By reviewing on a regular basis you can get a fresh insight into what needs to be done or changed, as well as see how your individual activities come together as part of the wider HubSpot build.
 You will likely be changing things every day throughout the week – but by reviewing regularly you can keep on top of those changes and make sure your HubSpot setup is moving in the right direction.

 We frequently run 'HubSpot Healthchecks' on our own marketing and sales activity, to see what we're doing well, what needs to be improved, and also where we aren't making the most of the tool.

 Before you think our mantra is a bit “gung-ho”, our other mantra is ‘Think it.
 Do it.
 Optimise it.’
 The thinking behind this mantra is that ideas alone are no good unless you execute or act on them and then improve them.
-You have an idea?
+Do you have an idea?
 Great, think it through properly and do it.
 Once you’ve done it, do it again but this time a little better.
 Each time you use everything you learn to improve your idea.

 And funnily enough, HubSpot gives you all the tools and data you need to make improvements every step of the way.